xliangp/DIFFER/README.md

 ## Training & Evaluation

-1. Generate or download the **textual features**, and place them in a directory with the following structure:
+1. Generate or download the **textual features** (will upload soon), and place them in a directory with the following structure:

 ```
 TextCaptionDirectory/